The future of small business is not dumbed-down big business

 - Columns 'Item' and 'Pcs' are set to 'AllowEdit'.
 All other columns come from the Price List or Expressions.

 - The Expressions row can include formulas.
-Some columns with formulas are set to Hide, just like in spreadsheets.

-- The 'Item' column sets the Popup row to 'Item', which is the name of the Price List we created earlier.
+- The 'Item' column links the Popup row to 'Item', which is the name of the Price List we created earlier.
 This all it takes to tell Sumer to look up 'ItemName' and 'Price' from Price List.

 - The FootRows set up Sub, Tax, and Total with formulas.
 The columns 'Dr' and 'Cr' instruct Sumer to post these totals to accounts 40100, 33300, and 12000 in the Sales Journal.
 If you don't yet have a Sales Journal, leave it off; you can add it later.